Blastocyst Culture Centre Delhi Noida

 Like all medical options, blastocyst culture is not a free-for-all card that anyone can pick.
 Despite the high success rate, blastocyst culture is not meant for everyone.
 There are certain conditions where the doctor might dissuade blastocyst culture:

 - If you have only one or two embryos, it would be unwise to wait for them to reach the blastocyst stage.
 Transferring them immediately would be the better choice.

 - In the same vein, if you have a limited number of embryos and want to freeze them for future use, blastocyst culture might not be recommended as it would further reduce the number of embryos.

 - While blastocyst culture mimics the natural reproductive environment quite well, it is not perfect.
 Hence, not all embryos respond well to blastocyst culture.
-Sometimes, immediately transferring them in the uterus might lead to the best development.
+Sometimes, immediately transferring them into the uterus might lead to the best development.

-On the other hand, most patients can opt for blastocyst culture to improve their chances of success.
+On the other hand, most patients can opt for blastocyst culture transfer to improve their chances of success.
 In particular: